 - Four teams of Hopkins researchers—including three from the Johns Hopkins Bloomberg School of Public Health and another pursuing an idea that originated at a recent Zika hackathon at JHU — won major funding from the U.S. Agency for International Development’s Combating Zika and Future Threats Grand Challenge.

-- Hopkins researchers were the first to prove a link to Zika infection in adults and Guillain-Barré syndrome in adults leading to paralysis.
+- Hopkins researchers were the first to prove a link between Zika infection in adults and Guillain-Barré syndrome in adults leading to paralysis.

 - Hopkins researchers published animal studies that explain the limited transmission of the Zika virus across the placenta as an issue of placental development and the appearance of certain chemicals in the placenta.